NREL/disco/docs/source/index.rst

 * DISCO provides ready-made, tested code to calculate snapshot and dynamic impact metrics, allowing for repeatable analyses across projects and teams without having to re-create code to process OpenDSS results.
-* DISCO’s automated upgrade cost analysis tool provides a way to conduct upgrade cost analyses over a large number of feeders where manual upgrade analysis would be too time-consuming to execute.
-The default unit cost database included with DISCO also provides unit cost information that can be used in cost estimates if the user does not have any cost data specific to their own company or scenario.

 Examples of how DISCO has been or is currently being used are:

-* Automated impact and upgrade cost analysis for the Los Angeles 100% Renewable Energy Study, which required understanding upgrade needs on ~2,000 circuits based on load and DER changes associated with 100% renewables pathways.
 * Evaluating curtailment risk associated with using advanced inverter controls and flexible interconnection options for PV grid integration on 100’s of circuits.